Sharr White

 Sharr White is an American playwright and screenwriter.
 He's known for his Broadway plays The Other Place (2011), The Snow Geese (2013), and Pictures From Home (2023).
-He's also known as a producer and writer for Showtime series The Affair (2015-2019), the Starz series Sweetbitter (2019), the HBO Max series Generation (2021), and the Netflix limited series Halston (2021).
+He's also known as a producer and writer for Showtime series The Affair (2015–2019), the Starz series Sweetbitter (2019), the HBO Max series Genera+ion (2021), and the Netflix limited series Halston (2021).

 His plays have also been produced at several regional venues, including at South Coast Repertory, Actors Theatre of Louisville, Oregon Shakespeare Festival, Lincoln Center Theatre's Directors Lab and Key West Theatre Festival.

 Career

 Iris Fields was developed at the Lincoln Center Theatre Directors Lab and performed at the Key West Theatre Festival in 1996.
 The Sun-Sentinel reviewer wrote: "The best-directed and -acted show in the festival, Sharr White's drama is about the devastating effects of the Civil War on a Midwestern family... director Joan McGillis shepherds the actors past most of the cracks in White's still-nascent script.
 Style and structure need much work, but the exciting potential is undeniable."

 White's play Six Years received its world premiere at the Humana Festival of New American Plays at Actors Theatre of Louisville in March 2006.
 The curtainup.com reviewer wrote: "This serious, slice-of-life drama, extremely well written and superbly acted, may be considered old-fashioned by some who see it as soap opera.
 But it could have a long life in regional theatre if not in New York."

 Sunlight premiered at the Marin Theatre Company, Mill Valley, California, in January–February 2010, and in Seattle, Washington at ArtsWest in March–April 2010.
 The Seattle Times reviewer wrote: "Articulate and probing, if at times straining for effect, "Sunlight" (a National New Play Network selection) sheds some rays on the provocative matter of terrorism and torture."
 Sunlight received an Edgerton Foundation New American Play Awards, 2009.

 Annapurna premiered at the Magic Theatre, San Francisco, California, in November 2011, with direction by Loretta Greco and featuring Rod Gnapp and Denise Cormier.
 The play next ran at The Odyssey Theatre, Los Angeles, California from April 2013 through June 2013, and starred Megan Mullally and Nick Offerman with direction by Bart DeLorenzo.
 The play opened Off-Broadway at the Acorn Theatre, in a production by The New Group on April 13, 2014 (previews) through June 1, 2014.
 Mullally and Offerman again star, with direction by Bart DeLorenzo.